bccomputerscience/COMPB11/Syllabus.md

 ## Course communication
 ### How to
 Through out this semester we will need to communicate with eachother about the course.
-We will be using Canvas and its built in feature to help us.
+We will be using Canvas and its built in features to help us.
 If you are not familiar with Canvas please use the [Canvas Student Guide](http://guides.instructure.com/s/2204/m/4212).

 ### Announcements
 Announcements will be posted in Canvas on a regular basis.
 They will appear on your Canvas dashboard when you log in and/or will be sent to you directly through your preferred method of notification from Canvas.
 Please make certain to check them regularly, as they will contain any important information